 The Power of Creative Tools & Products to Create Breakthroughs, Attract Clients & Transform Your Business

-We continue from part 1 where I spoke about how creativity requires stimulus.
+We continue from part 2 where I spoke about the power of imagery.

 About the Author:

 Marcy Nelson-Garrison is a product mentor and founder of www.coachingtoysstore.com.
 If you like this series you will love Marcy’s free ebook: Creating Aha Moments, Creative Right-Brain Coaching Exercises for Individual, Group & Team Breakthroughs. >>> Click here for the free book <<<